-Instead of wishing time to speed up, remind yourself that these quirks are part of a time in your life that can’t be regained.
-Even less-than-pleasant stages like the first few months of sleep deprivation will eventually seem nostalgic (my husband and I can now reminisce about our three-times-a-night wake ups with a chuckle).
+Instead of wishing time to speed up, remember these quirks are part of your life you can’t have again.
+Even less-than-pleasant stages like the first few months of sleep deprivation will seem nostalgic.
+My husband and I now reminisce about our three-times-a-night wake ups with a chuckle.

 Treasure the state they’re in

-With my oldest son, I wanted time to speed up because I only semi-believed people when they said it would get better.
-It was as if I needed proof; I just needed to get to that “better” point to feel convinced.
-With my twins however, I’m calmer, taking the bad in strides as much as I can.
-I don’t mind as much if they need to be carried all day for comfort, knowing that I only have a few months’ worth of time before they get heavier and not so tiny.
+But with my twins, I’m calmer, taking the bad in strides as much as I can.
+I don’t mind if I need to carry them all day, knowing I only have a few months before they get heavier and not so tiny.